 Both Sue and John have rehabilitated old houses, and following John's lead, Sue is now interested in environmental issues.
 The couple is building the earthship in which they live, a green building that uses recycled building materials and passive solar techniques.

 John's degree is in Engineering Physics from Cornell University.
 His experience as an editor hails from the early '90s, when he helped produce a magazine about computers, wrote articles, did production work, and provided technical assistance.
 His careers have included dancer, intentional community financial administrator, construction worker, and environmentalist.

 John enjoys parenting and grandparenting, helping the children through their many practical tribulations.

 His main thrust politically is environmentalism.
-He works to reduce the carbon imprint of the household and has plans for a microhydroelectric installation that will allow Neruda to provide electricity for all its members.
-He is a member of the Marshfield Energy Committee.
-John advocates for a simple lifestyle, eschewing materialism and the consumer culture.
+He works to reduce the carbon imprint of the household and has plans for a microhydroelectric installation that will provide electricity for all its members.
+He works with the Marshfield Energy Committee and advocates for a simple lifestyle, eschewing materialism and the consumer culture.

 John loves to snowboard, ski, and bike.
 He has lived in Belgium for a year and traveled in Bermuda, Canada, the Cayman Islands, England, France, Gibraltar, Italy, Mexico, the Netherlands, Spain, Switzerland, and across the United States several times.
 His favorite place to be is home.